Steering bearing adjustment of BMW motorcycle telescopic forks

 Note.
 You may find another way of setting the preload on the steering bearings by one of the well-respected experts of BMW.
-Basically, it is to adjust it tighter until the forks stop flopping from side to side and just gently fall to one side.
+It is to adjust it tighter until the forks stop flopping from side to side and gently fall to one side.
 We found a variable in that procedure due to the weight of the lube, the temperature of the lube, routing of cables, hydraulic lines, and wires that would affect the resistance to falling to one side.
 This “falling slowly to one side” is not reliable.

 It is usual for the steering adjustment to “seat in” after riding a few hundred miles, so check it often.
 We always asked our customers to come back after several hundred miles for a free adjustment.
 Readjusting once is usually enough, but keep checking it anyway.

-It is very easy to test for an “out of round” brake drum, or warped disc.
+It is easy to test for an “out of round” brake drum, or a warped disc.
 With the bike on the center stand and the front wheel in the air, give it a spin.
 Gently squeeze the front brake lever.
 Hold it at the point where it gives the slightest amount of braking.
 The wheel should slowly come to an even stop.
 Keep the brake lever in one place, gently turn the wheel by hand, and it should not have a “free place” and then a “tight place.”
 If the drum is “out of round” then the shimmy caused by that can be easily confused with one caused by loose steering bearings.